-The GENIUS zip file contains two examples: the Multiparty example and the Storage example.
+The GENIUS zip file contains three example parties: the multiparty example, the storage example and the uncertainty example.
 To compile an example, set up your workspace as in the appendix (Section 11) and copy an example folder into src/.

-The multiparty example just accepts any acceptable bid with a random probability of 0.5.
+- 1. The multiparty example just accepts any acceptable bid with a random probability of 0.5. - 2.
 The storage example demonstrates using the persistent data storage.
 This example is showing how the storage can be used to wait a little longer every next time the party is in a negotiation.

 To run this example, you need to set up GENIUS to allow persistent data storage (the default is off).
-In the GENIUS tournament setup panel, use the following settings and start the tournament and check the number of rounds till agreement: it will increase every session.
+In the GENIUS tournament setup panel, use the following settings